microsoft/AISkillsForWindows/doc/important-api-concepts.md

 8) Rinse and repeat from step 5 using the same binding object and new primitives.

-To see this in action, refer to the tutorial on ingesting a [the object detector AI Skill from an app](../samples/ObjectDetector/Readme.md#using-the-objectdetector-skill).
+To see this in action, refer to the tutorial on ingesting [the object detector AI Skill from an app](../samples/ObjectDetector/Readme.md#using-the-objectdetector-skill).